-Of course there are more than 5 critical mistakes to avoid when marketing online.
+Of course, there are more than 5 critical mistakes to avoid when marketing online.
 I wrote an article not too long ago that had ten others.
 I choose to put these together because these focus on learning about your customers and using that information to be more successful with your online marketing.
 Just something to keep in mind, when I say product, I mean product or service.
 These mistakes aren’t mutually exclusive to product marketing.
 Let’s get started with mistake number one.

 What is the difference?
 An aspirin product is something like Crazy Glue or a service like Roto-Rooter.
-Basically you need help quickly.
-A vitamin product is more like a Caribbean vacation (although some may argue that a Caribbean vacation is an aspirin, but for my purposes, it’s a vitamin) or a Rolex watch.
+Basically, you need help quickly.
+A vitamin product is more like a Caribbean vacation (although some may argue that a Caribbean vacation is an aspirin, for my purposes, it’s a vitamin) or a Rolex watch.
 These are more discretionary purchases.
 So, why is this important?
 It determines how you market your product.

 If you have an aspirin product, your marketing should center around speed, efficiency, and effectiveness.
-People are in the moment and they want immediate relief.
-If you have a headache you want an aspirin.
+People are in the moment, and they want immediate relief.
+If you have a headache, you want an aspirin.

 Inversely, if your product is a vitamin, you are marketing a state of mind or status.
-Sometimes the fear of missing out comes into play.
+Sometimes the fear of missing outcomes into play.
 Overall, your message is about improving their lives or showing off status in some way.

 Why is customer research important?
 All your customers have similarities.
 Yes, if you are a divorce attorney, all your customers want a divorce.
 This goes beyond that.
 I’m talking about why they chose you over others who offer the same product or service.